Aaronius/penpal/README.md

 The return value of `connectToParent` is a Promise which will be resolved once communication has been established.
 The promise will be resolved with a `parent` object containing the methods which the parent has exposed.

-### `setPromise(value:Constructor)`
+### `Promise`

-Provides a promise implementation that PenPal will use.
-If a promise implementation is not provided through this function, PenPal will attempt to use `window.Promise`.
+Setting `PenPal.Promise` to a Promise constructor provides PenPal with a promise implementation that it will use.
+If a promise implementation is not provided by the consumer, PenPal will attempt to use `window.Promise`.

-### `setDebug(value:boolean)`
+### `debug`

-Enables or disables debug logging.
+Setting `PenPal.debug` to `true` or `false` enables or disables debug logging.
 Debug logging is disabled by default.

 ## Inspiration